News

 New Zealand Prisoners in the Information Age: NZ’s Newest Prison Permits Inmates to Use Cell Phones, Computers, and Tablets

 NZ’s Newest Prison Permits Inmates to Use Cell Phones, Computers, and Tablets.
 Excerpt from the original article published in The Huffington Post on May 27, 2015.
-In an era where American prison administrators are losing the battle against illicit cell phone usage in our nation’s prisons and lawmakers are creating draconian criminal statues to punish
+In an era where American prison administrators are losing the battle against illicit cell phone usage in our nation’s prisons, and lawmakers are creating draconian criminal statutes to punish

 Read More »